Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

-In this article, we measure the inclination angle at which sedimented piles of colloidal particles stop flowing, in order to investigate how their angle of repose $\theta_r$ evolves with the ratio between particle weight and thermal agitation.
+In this letter, we measure the inclination angle at which sedimented piles of colloidal particles stop flowing after thermal creep, in order to investigate how their final angle of repose $\theta_r$ evolves with the ratio between particle weight and thermal agitation.
 Experimentally, we tune this ratio by varying the particle diameter from \SI{2}{\micro\meter} to \SI{7}{\micro\meter}, which modifies their gravitational Péclet number:

 where $m = \pi d^3 \Delta\rho / 6$ is the buoyant particle mass, $g$ the gravitational acceleration, $d$ the particle diameter, and $k_\mathrm{B} T$ the thermal energy.
 We report that for small particles (low $\mathrm{Pe}_g$), piles relax completely to a flat free surface, exhibiting no angle of repose.
 Then, beyond a critical particle size threshold, piles stop flowing at a non-zero angle, which increases with $\mathrm{Pe}_g$ but remains smaller than the minimal athermal value $\theta_\mathrm{ath}$.
 Finally, we compare our experimental results with the predictions of the model~\cite{Billon2023}, and find a good agreement with a single fitting parameter.